 The King and I, Cabaret, Fiddler on the Roof, Guys and Dolls, and Kiss Me, Kate are among the shows that received Tony Awards for Best Musical in their original production, as well as a Tony Award for Best Revival (or Best Revival of a Musical) in a subsequent production.

 Note: The Tony Award category for Best Special Theatrical Event, which was established in 2001, was retired after the 2009 Tony Awards.
+Tonys for Best Sound Design of a Play/Musical were awarded from 2008 through 2014.

 Special Tony Awards